You are here

 Potential conflict of interest (COI) situations in research are evaluated based on the following principles and concepts.
 If a conflict of interest exists, appropriate management is then applied so that the proposed research or related technology transfer activity may occur.

-- Disclosure Responsibility - University employees are responsible for reporting their outside interests (and those of the their spouse or domestic partner and dependents) for evaluation of potential conflicts of interest or conflicts of commitment as outlined in federal, U-M, and unit policies.
+- Disclosure Responsibility - U-M investigators on a PAF or sponsored award are responsible for reporting their outside activities, relationships, or interests ("outside activities"), and those of the their spouse or domestic partner and dependents, for evaluation of potential conflicts of interest in research or conflicts of commitment as outlined in federal, U-M, and unit policies.

 - Protection of Students/Trainees or Junior Faculty - COI situations are managed so that the academic and research progress of students/trainees, or the employment progress of junior faculty are not affected.

 - Protection of Intellectual Property - COI situations involving the ownership, licensing, or optioning intellectual property (IP) are managed so that both the University's and the inventor/developer's rights to benefit from the commercialization of IP are protected per the U-M Regents Bylaw 3.10 and the Office of Technology Transfer policy.

 Key COI Concepts

-Three (3) key concepts are used to identify whether an outside interest represents a potential COI situation that may require management.
+Three key concepts are used to identify whether an outside activity represents a potential COI situation that may require management.

 - Is the outside interest significant?

 - How is the external entity related to the sponsored research or technology transfer activity?

-- What is the individual's association with the external entity and the research or technology transfer activity?
+- What is the individual discloser's association with the external entity and the research or technology transfer activity?

-An outside interest is considered significant when the investigator or their family members (see Disclosure Responsibility above) has one or more of the following:
+An outside activity is considered significant when the investigator or their family member has one or more of the following:

 - Received remuneration (e.g., compensation, loans, items of value) from an external entity, whether publicly or non-publicly traded, in the previous 12 months that, when aggregated, exceeds $5,000